4-5 years

 Diagnosis

-Once there is any doubt regarding a case, the child will be assessed by a Speech and Hearing Specialist and an endoscope will be conducted at the age of 4-5 years old, through which the movement of the palate and pharynx will be photographed and the deficiency rate will be calculated, if any.
+The child will be assessed by a Speech and Hearing Specialist and an endoscope will be conducted at the age of 4-5 years old, through which the movement of the palate will be evaluated.

 Treatment: